TechWorksHub/best-practice-guide/cookbook.rst

 important idea that we need to consider first is **structured data** and **unstructured data**.

-Breakaway: Structured vs Unstructured Data
+*Breakaway: Structured vs Unstructured Data:*
 AI and Machine Learning models are no different from any other computer program in that they require their input data to follow a consistent format.
 Unfortunately, data collected in the real world rarely follows the type of